gemerden/statemachine/statemachine/docs/tutorial.md

 ## Statemachine Tutorial

+---
-_This tutorial covers basic and advanced use of the `statemachine` module._
+_This tutorial covers basic and advanced use of the `statemachine` module.
+All code examples can be found in the "\examples" folder._

+---

 A statemachine is a relatively simple and intuitive model to add functionality to a class.
 It can be used in many cases where an object can be in a finite number of states, like:
 * a character in a game, where animations are shown depending on actions or transitions between actions (sitting, standing, standing-up),